-Carolyn made her debut with Irish National Opera in 2018 singing The Voice (Mother) in Offenbach's Tales of Hoffman, for which she again received excellent critical acclaim (Bachtrack wrote “Carolyn Holt as the voice of Antonia’s mother stood out with her rich and seductive mezzo-soprano”.
+Carolyn regularly performs at home with Irish National Opera, most notably in 2018 singing The Voice (Mother) in Offenbach's Tales of Hoffman, for which she again received excellent critical acclaim (Bachtrack wrote “Carolyn Holt as the voice of Antonia’s mother stood out with her rich and seductive mezzo-soprano”.)

 Carolyn performs regularly as soloist with orchestras, choral societies and in recitals.
-Next year Carolyn will sing The Angel in Elgar’s Dream of Gerontius at the National Concert Hall in Dublin.
+In 2020 Carolyn was expected to sing The Angel in Elgar’s Dream of Gerontius at the National Concert Hall in Dublin, but the concert has been rescheduled until after the Covid-19 crisis.
 In 2018 she toured Ireland singing Mahler's Lieder eines fahrenden Gesellen with the Esker Festival Orchestra and was the soloist in Elgar’s Sea Pictures with the Lambeth Orchestra.
 She is invited regularly as soloist with choral societies throughout the UK and Ireland where critics acclaim her “wonderfully dark, rich tone”.

 Carolyn began singing at age 15 and studied with Mary Brennan at the Royal Irish Academy of Music, with Judith Mok in Dublin and with Yvonne Howard at London’s Royal Academy of Music.
 At the Royal Conservatoire of Scotland, she studied with Scott Johnson and Duncan Williams at the Opera School.
 She has participated in masterclasses with Ann Murray, Susan Bullock, Simon Keenlyside, Alison Browner, Iain Burnside and Roy Laughlin.